Sometime, Never

-Sometime, Never is a British television sitcom produced by SelecTV in association with WitzEnd Productions for Meridian Broadcasting and transmitted on the ITV network with a pilot episode on 17 July 1995, and the full series follows between 27 October and 8 December 1996.
+Sometime, Never is a British television sitcom produced by WitzEnd Productions for Meridian Broadcasting and transmitted on the ITV network with an initial pilot episode on 17 July 1995 by Central Television, and the full series follows between 27 October and 8 December 1996.

 Written and created by Jenny Lecoat, the series about the disappointing reality of adult life for the late baby-boomer generation, once promised every idyll for which they could wish.